deverstalmage/Parenthetical/src/building-a-blog-with-metalsmith-io.md

 ---
 title: Building a blog with Metalsmith
-date: 4/6/2014
+date: 2014-04-06
 template: article.jade
 collection: articles
 ---

+*Note: this post was written in April of 2014.
+Since then, Metalsmith has reached the 1.0 milestone, and therefore some of this information may be outdated.
+Make sure to check the docs before trying anything described below*

-Metalsmith is a Node.js module that facilitates generating static sites.
+Metalsmith is a Node.js module that facilitates the generation of static sites.
 It accomplishes this by generalizing a process of reading a directory of files, running some functions on the input of each file, and outputting the transformed files into a build directory.
 It derives its power from the simplicity of this process.

 At its core, Metalsmith is very simple, but advanced functionality can be achieved through including and writing plugins.
 Every transformation on the input files is accomplished via a plugin: markdown-to-html conversion, image optimization, metadata reading and writing, and more.
 The plugin API is incredibly easy to learn as well.
-Writing a build script feels more coding than writing a configuration file, much like how a Gulpfile looks in comparison to a Gruntfile.
+Writing a build script feels more coding than writing a configuration file, much like how a [Gulpfile](http://gulpjs.com/) looks in comparison to a [Gruntfile](http://gruntjs.com/).

 In this tutorial, I will use the JavaScript API to create a simple static blog that uses Sass, CoffeeScript, and Jade.
-The blog has pretty URLs and a sensible site structure, and makes use of CSS/JS concatination and minification.
+The blog has pretty URLs and a sensible site structure, and employs CSS/JS concatenation and minification.

 The first step I took was setting up my project directory structure.
 The Metalsmith docs say that the default source folder is `src` so I laid out my directories as such: